Elton John, The Original ‘Rocket Man,’ Turns 72

-Sir Elton John turns 72 today, which is a testament to his ability to survive the trappings of fame and excess, all while managing to maintain cultural relevance through fifty years in the rock and roll business, which is not known for the longevity of its brightest stars.
+Sir Elton John turns 72 today, which is a testament to his ability to survive the trappings of fame and excess.
+Elton John has managed to maintain cultural relevance throughout 50 years in the rock and roll business, a business not known for the longevity of its brightest stars.

-He celebrated the occasion by announcing the October release of his autobiography Me, Elton John on Twitter wearing a gold-emblazoned suit and glasses that would make Liberace, one of his early inspirations, blush.
+He celebrated the occasion by announcing the October release of his autobiography Me, Elton John on Twitter.
+As he did so, the singer wore a gold-emblazoned suit and glasses that would make Liberace, one of his early inspirations, blush.

-Also this year Rocketman, a biopic based on John’s life, is scheduled for release May 31.
+Also this year, Rocketman, a biopic based on John’s life, is scheduled for release.
+The movie will hit theaters on May 31.
 He is portrayed by actor Taron Egerton from the Kingsman franchise.
-John had a cameo in in Kingsman: The Golden Circle in 2017.
-John’s famed-lyricist Bernie Taupin is played by Jamie Bell.
+John had a cameo in Kingsman: The Golden Circle in 2017.
+John’s famed lyricist, Bernie Taupin, is played by Jamie Bell.

 The recently released teaser shows the film to be an expansive overview of the musician’s journey, according to Rolling Stone.
-The film touches on keypoints in John life, from his humble beginnings outside of London, to his decision to change his birth name, Reginald Dwight, through his rise to stardom and his struggles with addiction and the stresses of being a gay superstar in the 1970s.
+The film touches on key points in John life — from his humble beginnings outside of London, to his decision to change his birth name, Reginald Dwight.
+Rocketman further chronicles his rise to stardom, his struggles with addiction, and the stresses of being a gay superstar in the 1970s.

 Happy birthday Elton John!
 Check out our guide to his best and most overlooked albums https://t.co/6OMHzhO887 pic.twitter.com/P0SWTUebAf